Blacksmithing is both a hobby and a useful skill. I initially planned to forge knives, but smaller projects are easier when first learning.

 Not sure if you want to go with coal/charcoal or propane?
 Check out my page on choosing the right fuel for your forge.

 I decided to see just how inexpensively I could construct my forge.
 Because of this, it took a little while longer and a little more work than if I simply threw money at the hobby and bought everything.
 I did pretty well, and the approximate cost for building the forge was less than 20 bucks.
-It really CAN be done cheaply.
+It really can be done cheaply with some strategic planning.

-Pictured on the left is the grill someone decided to get rid of.
+Pictured above is the grill someone decided to get rid of.
 It was by the side of the road and was in pretty bad shape inside.
 It also had only one wheel.
 It happened to be in my neighborhood, so I dragged/rolled it home and began work.

 The first step was to remove all the plastic.
 Plastic has a much lower melting point than metal, and will not withstand even the temperature close to the forge.
 So remove it now and get it out of the way.
 Both the left and right shelves needed to be removed as well as the front storage area.
 Unfortunately, the handle was also plastic and must be removed as well, along with the knobs.
 You can replace the shelves with sheet metal or some other more durable material for convenience.